JDWilson73/GoodFirYou_UI/README.md

 ### Charlie Beiser Contribution

 -Created BranchMod class, which contains menu for adding, removing and editing individual nodes/branches.

--Improved Enhancedtree class to enable compatability with BranchMod class.
+-Improved Enhancedtree class to enable compatibility with BranchMod class.

 -Connected add and remove branch functionality of EnhancedTree class into to BranchMod menu.